onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 My search space is the dimensionality for the 500 page book

+The switch from how wealthy people are to how wealthy people should be - redefining influence and power

 > "Intelligence is the ability to reach the same goal by different means." - [William James](https://www.templeton.org/news/intelligence-without-a-brain)